 Grand Teton National Parks “Hiking to be Healthy”

 Due to the expansive trail system, everyone can find a suitable trail in Grand Teton National Park.
 While some trails are considered easy, others are strenuous and only for the experienced.
 The trails provide the best views of the park from beautiful vista overlooks to wild flowers of every color.

 Hiking is an excellent exercise for all, and its positive impacts are numerous.
-This low impact exercise improves cardiorespiratory fitness, muscular fitness, lowers risk of high blood pressure, reduces depression, helps with weight control, and can improve your night’s sleep.
+This low impact exercise improves cardiorespiratory and muscular fitness, lowers the risk of high blood pressure, reduces depression, helps with weight control and can improve your night’s sleep.
 Personalize your hiking experience to the best exertion level and interests for you.
 The hiking descriptions below will allow you to better determine the hike that is appropriate for you, as well as show you some of the personal benefits for your fitness goals.